Payment

 Some info about insurance and mental health:

-The average rate for an hour of therapy provided by a licensed clinical psychotherapist in the United States is $150.
+The average rate for an hour of therapy provided by a licensed clinical psychotherapist in the United States is $155.
 How many insurance companies match this rate?
-None.
-Zero.
 Not one of them.

 In fact, most pay a much lower rate.
-The lowest rates being those of Cigna, Husky, and Anthem, which is why I’m not in network with these insurance companies.
+The lowest rates being those of Cigna, Husky.
+Anthem has increased rates recently, however they often ask for client records and search for reasons to ask for money back, which is why I’m not in network.

 Why tell you all this?
 Imagine your employer told you that there was no cost of living increase for years and years.
-Would you be okay with that?
-Making the same income for years and years while costs increase.
-That is what it’s like to take insurance as a provider.
+Would you take that job?

 Mental health providers are some of the most underpaid Healthcare workers in our nation and insurance reimbursement rates have not increased to match those of other healthcare specialties.